TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Introduction

 Although AMR can save storage space to some extent, AMR applications running on supercomputers still generate large amounts of data, bringing challenges to data transmission and storage.
 For example, one Nyx simulation~\cite{nyx} with a resolution of $4096^3$ (i.e., $0.5 \times 2048^3$ mesh points in the coarse level and $0.5 \times 4096^3$ in the fine level ) can generate up to 1.8 TB of data for a single snapshot; a total of 1.8 PB of disk storage is needed assuming running the simulation 5 times with 200 snapshots dumped per simulation.
 Therefore, reducing data size is necessary to lower the storage overhead and I/O cost and improve the overall application performance for running large-scale AMR simulations on supercomputers.

 A straightforward way to address this issue is to use data compression.
 However, traditional lossless compression techniques such as GZIP~\cite{gzip} and Zstandard~\cite{zstd} can only provide a compression ratio by up to 2$\times$ for scientific data~\cite{son2014data}.
-On the other hand, a new generation of lossy compressors that can provide strict error control (called ``error-bounded'' lossy compression) has been developed, such as SZ~\cite{sz16,sz17,sz18}, ZFP~\cite{zfp}, MGARD~\cite{ainsworth2017mgard}, and TTHRESH~\cite{ballester2019tthresh}.
-Using those error-bounded lossy compressors, scientists can achieve relatively high compression ratios while minimizing the quality loss of reconstructed data and post-analysis, as demonstrated in ~\cite{cappello2019use, jin2020understanding, grosset2020foresight, lu2018understanding, baker2014methodology, baker2017toward, gok2018pastri, wu2019full}.
+On the other hand, a new generation of lossy compressors that can provide strict error control (called ``error-bounded'' lossy compression) has been developed, such as SZ~\cite{sz16,sz17,sz18}, ZFP~\cite{zfp}, MGARD~\cite{ainsworth2017mgard,liang2021mgard+}, and TTHRESH~\cite{ballester2019tthresh}.
+Using those error-bounded lossy compressors, scientists can achieve relatively high compression ratios while minimizing the quality loss of reconstructed data and post-analysis, as seen in ~\cite{cappello2019use, jin2020understanding, grosset2020foresight, lu2018understanding, baker2014methodology, baker2017toward, gok2018pastri, wu2019full}.

+However, a gap exists between data compression and AMR data.
+The root of this disparity lies in the hierarchical nature of AMR data, where the entire dataset possesses varying resolutions/levels.
+Data at each level is sparse because it only covers a portion of the domain.
+Yet, current scientific compressors exclusively support the compression of non-sparse data with uniform resolution.
+Consequently, AMR data must be preprocessed prior to compression.

+A straightforward pre-process would be to flatten the high-dimensional AMR data from different levels into a 1D array for compression.
+However, this approach would cause the data to lose a significant amount of spatial information, which is critical for compression performance optimization.

-Only a few existing contributions have investigated error-bounded lossy compression for AMR applications and datasets.
-A common approach is to generate uniform-resolution data by up-sampling the coarse-level data and merging them with the finest-level data and then performing compression on the merged data.
-However, this approach introduces redundant information to the data, which significantly degrades the compression ratio, especially when the up-sampling rate is high or there are multiple coarse levels to up-sample.
+To leverage high-dimension compression, a common approach is to generate uniform-resolution data by upsampling the coarse-level data and merging it with the finest-level data.
+However, this method introduces redundant information, which significantly reduces the compression ratio.
+This degradation is especially pronounced when the upsampling rate is high or when multiple coarse levels need to be upsampled.
+This presents us with a dilemma in compressing AMR data: we are forced to choose between losing spatial locality (by compressing in 1D) or introducing redundant information (by using upsampled 3D data).